Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 When you make the extra attack of the **:wp-prop-automatic: Automatic** property, you can add your ability modifier to the damage of the extra attacks.

 ###### Race Modded
-As part of an attack with Firearms, you can take a **:rsc-r: Reaction** to reload it if it ran out of ammunition before or after the attack.
+As part of an attack with Firearms, you can take a **:rsc-r: Reaction**{ .rsc } to reload it if it ran out of ammunition before or after the attack.
 Moreover, you don't need a free hand to reload a Firearm.

 ---